Microsurgical Breast Reconstruction Sydney

-The goal of breast reconstruction surgery is to restore the appearance of the breasts after a mastectomy.
+The goal of breast reconstruction surgery is to bring back the appearance of the breasts after a mastectomy.
 A mastectomy is a surgery to remove all breast tissue to prevent or treat breast cancer.
-The appearance, shape and texture of the breasts can be restored, however, the function cannot be restored.
+The appearance, shape and texture of the breasts can be brought back, however, the function cannot.
 The procedure calls for the blood vessels called deep inferior epigastric perforators (DIEP), skin and fat connected to them are removed from the lower abdomen and used for reconstruction of the breast.

-The aim of the reconstruction is to restore the aesthetics of the breasts.
+The aim of the reconstruction is to bring back the aesthetics of the breasts.
 Dr Pouria Moradi can perform the DIEP (deep inferior epigastric perforator) flap surgery, followed by a breast lift and nipple reconstruction if required.

 Immediate vs delayed reconstruction?